HaiyanJia-Lehigh/DataVisualization/WeeklySchedule/day3.md

   - Focus on layout, design, font and color
   - [Canva sample on HTML5 page](https://madisonhoff.github.io/infographic.html)
   - **In class exercise**:
-  - for class exercise do infographic on [percentage of tri-state undergraduate students at Lehigh](http://www.lehigh.edu/~oir/profiles/profile.htm)
+  - for class exercise do infographic on [student enrollment at Lehigh](http://www.lehigh.edu/~oir/profiles/profile.htm)
   - will create this [simple page](http://jacklule.github.io/pages/canvanortheast.html).
 Here is what it can look like [with a map](http://jacklule.github.io/pages/northeast.html) uploaded and made transparent
 - **To create Canva infographic from template**
   -   Choose create design and top left choose square social media template